herrera-ignacio/jsnotebook/README.md

 * one class-inspired way to define constructors

 The following sections, I will make reference to Object Creation Pattern as __OCP__.

+ ### Summary

+In this section, you will learn different patterns to create objects that go beyond the basic patterns of using __object literals__ and __constructor functions__.

+You will learn about the __namespacing pattern__ that keeps the global space clean and helps organize and structure the code.
+The simple, yet surprisingly __declaring dependencies__ pattern.
+Then, there is a detialed discussion on privacy patterns including __private members, privileged methods__, some edge cases with privacy, the use of object literals with private members and _revealing private methods as public ones_.
+All these patterns are the building blocks for __module pattern__.

+Then you will learn about the __sandbox pattern__ as an alternative to the long namespacing, which also helps you create independent enviornments for your code and modules.

+To wrap up the discussion, we took a look into __object constants, static methods, chaining and method()__.
 # OCP: Namespace pattern
 Namespaces help reduce the number of globals required by our programs at the same time also help avoid naming collisions or excessive name prefixing.